Why Getting Help Makes You a Better Caregiver in 2026

 If this sounds like your life, you’re not alone.
 Too many family caregivers feel like this.
 It’s not your fault that you can’t get everything done – you need help.
 Taking care of an older adult just isn’t something one person can do alone (and stay healthy and happy).

 Sometimes it’s tough to find the help you need.
-But often, there are people who sincerely offer to help or local services you could use…but you turn them down out of habit.
-Trying to get help with caregiving feels uncomfortable and maybe even makes you feel guilty.
+But often, there are people who sincerely offer to help or local services you could use, but you turn them down out of habit.
+Trying to get help with caregiving can feel uncomfortable and even guilty.

 Allowing others to help, asking for help, or hiring help is something many caregivers resist.
 There’s a natural tendency to feel like you can get everything done on your own and that you’re the only one who can get it done right.